-With over 1.2 million advertisers and Google's domination of the mobile search advertising market, Google Ads is set to continue the success.
+With 4 million advertisers and Google's domination of the mobile search advertising market, Google Ads is set to continue the success.
 The main goal which stands before today’s advertisers, is to reach the right customers at the right time.

 Text- based Google Ads are one of the best ways to effectively reach online users.
-It allows advertizers to offer solutions directly to potential buyer and create an additional presence online.
+It allows advertisers to offer solutions directly to potential buyer and create an additional presence online.

 Open your Google Analytics account and navigate to the Acquisition Source section.
 Chances are you will see something like this: